drrufus/ng-zorro-antd/README.md

 + `aria-modal="true"` attribute for a modal window.
 + `role="heading"` for a header.
 + Focusing on a header on a modal appearing.
++ Destroying of a focus trap is blocked.

 #### Icon:
 + Value of `aria-label` (optional) may be specified with `nzIconLabel` attribute.